moiseevigor/moiseevigor.github.io/_appendices/2026-08-20-forbidden-directions-D4-geodesic-flow.md

 $J(t)$ is formed along the trajectory, and its first sign change is bracketed.
 This is the routine that produces the nilpotent-deviation $\delta$ of Part 3.

+(A scope note the criterion needs: this Jacobian test finds conjugate points of *normal* geodesics.
+It is exhaustive here only because wherever $B \neq 0$ the structure is contact, and contact structures have no nontrivial abnormal geodesics; approaching a null,
+$B \to 0$, contact fails and abnormals appear — not hypothetically: the horizontal lift of a nondegenerate zero curve is Montgomery's strictly abnormal *minimizer* (1995) — which is one more reason everything near nulls in this series is handled through the tangent cone rather than this routine.)

 ## Gauge invariance of the caustic

 A gauge change $\mathbf A \to \mathbf A + \nabla\chi$ shifts the flux coordinate